alazim-star/b10a7-dream-11/README.md

+![BPL-DREAM](https://i.ibb.co.com/8gCRpW9d/ww.jpg)

 🏏BPL-DREAM 🏏

-![BPL-DREAM](https://i.ibb.co.com/8gCRpW9d/ww.jpg)

 🌟 A Fantasy Cricket Team Selection App 🌟

-🚀 Build your dream team with real-time budget tracking and notifications.

 BPL-DREAM 11 is a fantasy sports team selection app that allows users to create their dream team by selecting players with a budget system.
 Users can browse through an available player list, select players based on their performance and budget, and manage their selections within a 6-player limit.
 The app provides real-time feedback on selections, notifications using react-toastify, and an interactive interface to track credit balance and selected players.